GB Market Commentary 04/08/2021

 by William Morris

-RIT Capital Partners, the investment trust founded by Jacob Rothschild, is co-leading a funding round for crypto investment platform Aspen Digital.
-Aspen Digital is seeking funds to create an online platform that would give wealthy investors a single portal to manage their crypto investments.
+RIT Capital Partners, the investment trust founded by Jacob Rothschild, is co-leading a funding round for digital asset platform Aspen Digital.
+Aspen Digital is seeking funds to create an online digital asset platform that would give wealthy investors a single portal to manage their crypto investments.
 Aspen will target family offices and asset managers in Europe, providing a portal which will take care of compliance procedures and bear the counterparty risk.

 Partido Popular, the Spanish opposition party, has introduced a bill allowing for the payment of mortgages with cryptocurrencies.
 It also stated intent to create a national crypto assets council to analyse the implications of crypto and blockchain in the country.
 For the law to be implemented a change of legal category would have to be made from the current crypto allocation as a ‘means of exchange’ to a ‘means of payment’.
 Payment adoption is increasingly widespread with Binance Pay announcing yesterday it will bring Bitcoin payments to Shopify through partnership with Alchemy Pay.